Robert J. and Nancy D. Carney Institute for Brain Science

 The Robert J. and Nancy D. Carney Institute for Brain Science invites applications for Graduate Awards in Brain Science.
 These awards recognize outstanding and productive mid- to late-stage Ph.D. candidates conducting brain science-related research in a Brown graduate program.

-Beginning Fall 2024, the awards cover student costs up to $68,000 (including stipend, tuition, and health care costs) and a separate $2,000 for awardees to spend on professional development, such as support meeting travel, workshop registration, or research costs.
+Beginning Fall 2025, the awards cover student costs (for those without external support) up to $68,000 (including stipend, tuition, and health care costs) and a separate $2,000 for awardees to spend on professional development (all awardees), such as support meeting travel, workshop registration, or research costs.

 Applicants must have chosen their dissertation advisor and must have passed their qualifying examinations and have advanced to candidacy for the Ph.D.
 We encourage applications from students from underrepresented groups in their fields.
 International students are eligible to apply.